optimuslib/optimus/README.md

 Upon accessing Jupyter, you can execute the notebooks available in the `notebook` directory.

-If you want to get a bash terminal within the container, you can either launch one through the [jupyter notebook interface](http://localhost:8888) or via docker as:
+If you want to get a bash terminal within the container, you can either launch one through the [Jupyter notebook interface](http://localhost:8888) or via docker as:

 ```bash
 docker run -it --rm -v $(pwd):/home/optimus/localwork --workdir /home/optimus/localwork optimuslib/optimus:latest